datadesk/la-election-night/README.md

 ### Still TK

-* Scrape the data live from the county site with web request.
+* Scrape the data live from the county site with a web request.
 This will be added once officials post the live links.